seanfebo87/Hogwarts_Library-CLI/Hogwarts-Library-CLI/Hogwarts-Library-CLI/README.md

 # Hogwarts::Library::CLI

 Welcome to the Hogwarts Library!
-This is a very simple gem that provides you urls for information regarding Hogwarts' textbooks and an atlas of Hogwarts.
+This is a very simple gem that provides you URLs for information regarding Hogwarts' textbooks and an atlas of Hogwarts.

 ## Installation